Pusher (1996 film): Reception

-The film was considered the first Danish-language gangster film and became a breakthrough success for Winding Refn and several of the lead actors.
-Winding Refn claimed that the film inspired cults of highly dedicated fans and influenced Danish fashion to emulate certain costumes worn by the characters.
+The film was considered the first Danish-language gangster film and became a breakthrough success for Refn and several of the lead actors.
+Refn claimed that the film inspired cults of highly dedicated fans and influenced Danish fashion to emulate certain costumes worn by the characters.
 Kim Bodnia launched a very successful career as a leading man in Danish cinema largely due to the success of the film.
 Zlatko Burić was given a Bodil Award in 1997 for his performance as Milo.

-The film holds a score of 83% positive reviews on Rotten Tomatoes with an average score of 7.1/10.
-The review aggregator site Metacritic has given the movie an average score of 72 out of 100, which means "generally favorable reviews".

 Sequels

 Two sequels followed, focusing on different characters from the same "underworld" milieu of Copenhagen.

 Pusher II follows Frank's former partner, Tonny, who struggles with his relationship with his father following his release from prison; Tonny concurrently negotiates the prospect of becoming a father himself and the discovery that his mother had died while he was incarcerated.
 Pusher ends with Frank stranded in Copenhagen with no friends or resources, while his enemies poise to strike.
 Dialogue in Pusher II suggests that Milo, at least, never caught up with Frank.

-Pusher 3 follows drug lord, Milo.
+Pusher 3 follows drug lord Milo.
 Milo is followed through the course of a hectic day, as he struggles with his attempt at sobriety, a series of problematic criminal deals, and his daughter's birthday celebration for which he is the chef.

 Two remakes additionally followed: a Hindi remake of the same name released in 2010, and an English-language remake in 2012.